cekit/cekit/docs/local_development.rst

 .. code:: bash

-  $ cekit generate --overrides overrides.yaml
+  $ cekit generate --overrides-file overrides.yaml

 4. When your work is finished, commit and push your changes to a module repository and remove overrides.yaml